 Marry me butter beans are incredibly delicious butter beans that are ready in under 20 minutes.
-They are basically Tuscan Style Beans minus the spinach — creamy, with tons of freshly grated Parmesan cheese and Sun-Dried Tomatoes.
-Pair them with some toasty bread for dipping and it’s THE perfect marriage proposal dinner or just a delicious weekday meal!
+They are basically Tuscan Style Beans minus the spinach - creamy, with tons of freshly grated Parmesan cheese and Sun-Dried Tomatoes.
+Pair them with some toasty Dutch Oven Bread for dipping and it's THE perfect marriage proposal dinner or just a delicious weekday meal!
+Try Marry Me Chicken Soup next for another cozy and creamy "marry me" recipe concept.

 Swap chicken for buttery, tender beans in this creamy and comforting Tuscan-inspired dish that's based on popular Marry Me Chicken recipe!
 In savory, tangy, slightly spicy creamy sauce!
 These Marry Me Butter Beans are a twist on the viral chicken recipe.